 A caveat: Data by itself won’t provide you access to new information because it comes from the past.
 Innovators must search beyond the data to find what’s missing.
 They do this by observing closely and asking new questions.

 World-renowned researcher Stephen Scherer exemplifies superior observation skills.
 He uses what he calls “oddball data points” in his autism research.
-Existing data from previous researchers points to there being five or six common behaviors exhibited by autistic children.
+Existing data from previous researchers point to there being five or six common behaviors exhibited by autistic children.
 This data was reliable, but it didn’t shed any new light on how to cure autism.

-When Scherer focused on the data that everyone else was throwing away — aptly named the garbage can approach — he discovered a pattern in genetic variations.
+When Scherer focused on the data that everyone else was throwing away—aptly named the garbage can approach—he discovered a pattern in genetic variations.

 Innovators can use data-driven evidence to find the blind spots and gain insights into how to solve customers’ problems or meet their needs in a new way.
 They should also factor in past attempts to resolve issues.